constantinraulivan/bankistapp/README.md

 This application has significantly enhanced my understanding of JavaScript, particularly in terms of working with strings, arrays and dates in JavaScript.

-In addition to mastering various strings, arrays and dates manipulation methods, I have also learned how to create a timer and gained some proficiency in DOM manipulation."
+In addition to mastering various strings, arrays and dates manipulation methods, I have also learned how to create a timer and gained some proficiency in DOM manipulation.